-In the Hindu Mythology Durga once found herself facing an enemy whose power was a regeneration-based Me's a Crowd - from each drop of blood spilled, a clone would pop up into existence.
+In the Hindu Mythology Durga once found herself facing an enemy whose power was a regeneration-based Self-Duplication - from each drop of blood spilled, a clone would pop up into existence.
 After a moment of futile fighting, she transformed into her Kali aspect, which quickly solved the problem by catching her enemy and, depending on the version you read, either eating him whole or holding him still so she could drink all his blood as it spurted from his wounds.

 More Hindu mythology: The legend behind the Thuggee cult was about regenerating demons too, therefore demanding strangulation (a bloodless killing method).

 The Bible [Jesus; Matthew 12:43-45] once said that if you defeat a demon/unclean spirit with your own power that isn't God's, it would return with seven more of its kind (or worse, just by it coming back and finding its house empty as in without, you know, the Holy Spirit coming in to occupy it after the person was freed).

 The final boss in Gottlieb's Gladiators is The Beast, a three-headed flying dragon that can only be defeated by beheading itnote shooting the pinball into various sinkholes in a specific order.

 In Dino Attack RPG, if one of the Mutant Vinscale Octomus's tentacles were severed, two more would grow back in its place.